Electrical & Power ANSYS Fluent Training Package, 10 Practical Exercises for ADVANCED Users

 Power Engineering is one of the primary areas that has expanded within Electrical Engineering.
 It deals with the generation, transmission, and distribution of electric power.
 Power engineers also work on a diversity of power devices and on power conversion (the process of transforming power from one form into another, as in electromechanical or electrochemical processes).

 There are lots of Electrical and Power engineering projects that are simulated by ANSYS Fluent software using CFD methods.
-This training package includes 10 practical exercises related to the Electrical & Power Engineering field and devices at the ADVANCED level.
+This training package includes 10 practical exercises related to the Electrical & Power Engineering field and devices at the INTERMEDIATE level.

 Battery Thermal Management

-Practical exercise number 1 simulates the cooling process of a battery (battery cooling) and thermal management applying phase change material (PCM).
+Practical exercise number 1 simulates the cooling process of a battery (battery cooling) and thermal management by applying phase change material (PCM).
 Modeling is related to a lithium battery used in electrical vehicles.
 The battery is the main source of electricity and the essential part of the car’s electrical system.
 Problem number 7 simulates the thermal management of the battery using a Two-Phase Nanofluid.
 This simulation is related to a Dual-Potential MSMD (multiscale multidomain) battery model.
 Generally, a battery can store electrical energy in chemical energy.

 Air Conditioning of Transformer Room